engeld/faviconizetab/README.md

 # faviconizetab-webext
-*The width of the specified tab becomes small up to the size of favicon.*

-## Fork of the original FaviconizeTab, ported to WebExt
+* Fork of the original FaviconizeTab, ported to WebExt*